-The land along the west coast is low-lying and flat, rising steadily to the east, towards moorland and the heights of the Pennines, which form the eastern boundary of the county.
-Pendle Hill rises among these moors.
-Further north, Morecambe Bay stretches inland and separates the main part of Lancashire from Furness in the north-west.
-The north is a mountainous country, with a low coastline, off which lies the long strip of Walney Island.
+Lancashire, in north-west England, borders both Cumbria and Yorkshire.
+The land along the west coast is low-lying and flat.
+It rises steadily to the east, towards moorland and the heights of the Pennines, forming the eastern boundary of the county.
+The north is a mainly mountainous, with a low coastline, off which lies the long strip of Walney Island.

 'Earth, sweet earth, sweet landscape, with leaves throng.'